NorAlija/SpotlightBackend/README.md

   - `POST`

 - **Request Payload:**
-  - Include an image file in the request payload with the key `d`.
+  - Include an image file in the request payload with the key `image`.

 - **Response:**
   - Upon successful upload, the server will respond with a JSON message: